safe-global/safe-docs/learn/safe-core/safe-core-account-abstraction-sdk/auth-kit.md

 yarn add --dev react-app-rewired crypto-browserify stream-browserify assert stream-http https-browserify os-browserify browserify-zlib url buffer process
 ```

-Note: You might also need to include `zlib`, which is not included in the Web3Auth documentation.
+Note: You might also need to install `browserify-zlib`, which is not included in the Web3Auth documentation.

-Create config-overrides.js in the root of your project folder with the content:
+Create `config-overrides.js` in the root of your project folder with the content:

 ```javascript
 const webpack = require("webpack");